-Funded by Emerson Hospital as part of its Community Benefits Program, the Youth Risk Behavior Survey (YRBS) helps us understand the health issues faced by public school students in our region.
+Funded by Emerson Health as part of its Community Benefits Program, the Youth Risk Behavior Survey (YRBS) helps us understand the health issues experienced by public school students in our region.
 It is coordinated by Market Street Research in Northampton, Mass., and has been conducted every two years since 1997.

-Emerson YRBS is a census of students in 6th grade, 8th grade, and high school.
-Eight public school districts participated in the 2020 survey, including 6,866 students in 6th grade, 8th grade and high school who completed the survey in March 2020.
-The participating school districts included Acton-Boxborough, Carlisle, Concord, and Concord-Carlisle High School, Groton-Dunstable, Harvard, Littleton, Maynard, and Nashoba Regional.
+Emerson’s YRBS is a survey of students in 6th grade, 8th grade, and high school.
+Ten public school districts participated in the March 2022 survey, totaling 7,722 students.
+The following school districts distributed the survey to their students: Acton-Boxborough, Ayer-Shirley, Bedford, Carlisle, Concord and Concord-Carlisle High School, Groton-Dunstable, Harvard, Littleton, Maynard, and Nashoba Regional.

-• 2021 Impact of the Coronavirus Pandemic on Youth Risk Behavior
+Impact of the Pandemic on Youth Risk Behavior

 In March 2021, Acton-Boxborough, Groton-Dunstable and Maynard school districts collaborated with Emerson Hospital to understand the social and behavioral impacts of COVID-19.
 Nearly 2,500 students from these three districts completed the COVID Response Survey either from home (if accessing school virtually) or at school (if attending in-person).
 The questionnaire covered most of the topics included in the 2020 YRBS along with new items specifically about students’ perspectives on how the pandemic has affected them.